PeteyChan/SimpleECS/README.md

 ```
 ## World Data
 Instead of singletons, shared components or singleton components, Simple Ecs uses the concept of World Data.
-World data is simply data stored in the world.
+World data are basically components belonging to the world instead of an entity.

 ```C#
 world.SetData(3)            // sets the world data to value
      .SetData("My Value");  // can be chained